 Well-Draining Soil Types

-You can either mix your own soil or buy a pre-mixed soil.
+You can either mix your own soil mix for pothos or buy pre-mixed soil.
 Either must be lightweight, not dense, and full of ample air space.
 This allows for absorption and efficient drainage.

 Mixing Your Own

 You will need a balanced mixture of ingredients for efficient drainage and adequate nutrition.
-A good combination contains most or all of the following components:
+A good combination of pothos soil recipe contains most or all of the following components:

 - Vermiculite – hydrated minerals used for water and nutrient absorption; aerates the soil